igrishaev/pg/doc/030-pool.md

 ;; [{:one 1}]
 ~~~

-Briefly, that's everything you need because the rest of the logic depends on the
+The rest of the logic depends on the client library but not the pool.
+Being
-client library but not the pool.
-Being inside the `with-connection` macro, you
+inside the `with-connection` macro, you can call `pg/query`, `pg/execute` and
-can call `pg/query`, `pg/execute` and other client API.
+other client API.

 Exiting the macro body will put the connection back keeping it open.
 The
 connection is put at the end of the queue and taken from the head.
 Say, if you